-So… if you hadn’t noticed by now, it’s been awhile since then.
+So… it’s been awhile since then.
 Most elements of my design were actually implemented; others were forgotten as life went on (as it tends to).
 So I’ve decided that good enough is good enough — as usual.
 I seem to be growing more practical and less apologetic in my old age.
 At least as far as apologizing for personal web designs done in my free time as a hobby, skill-building exercise, and meditation on imperfectness.

 Anyways.
 This is the New Stuff:

 - GLOT letters at the top are dynamic div areas (pure pixels!), style-able with CSS

 - author portrait with color-changing vertical stripes behind it

 - post titles used the 04_19 font; now they use Grixel Extended

 - tags attached to a post now have the same color and have a mini-tag next to them on hover

 - “about me” spiel is revealed on portrait hover

 - recent comments appear in the sidebar (in pixelated form)